barbozafernando/bin-to-dec/README.md

 # bin-to-dec
-bin-to-dec is a "lib" to convert 32-bit binary into decimal with CLI.
+Just a simple lib to convert 32-bit binary into decimal with CLI.

 # Why?
-It was created to... to... mmm, cause I wanted to.
+It was created to... to... mmm, let me see, cause I wanted to.
 You know... why not?
+Well, I like C and cli apps... thats why actually